freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 12/12/2023 "@RichardHeartWin just changed his profile description to state that he is no longer using Twitter/X, Telegram or any other social media.
+He also hasn't tweeted since 7.
+Dec.
+Highly likely this was his last tweet.
+Now he has completely disappeared." -Mr. Teppanyaki

 + 11/28/2023 PulseX keeps dropping.
 Documentary costs $15 to watch.

 + 10/30/2023 Wow, $HEX down to less than $0.01 a pop.
 So glad I didn't buy in on [that mess.](https://twitter.com/freeglobetrekk/status/1718589922217431312) Also $PLS, $PLSX and $INC